-A classic 6-day bicycling adventure on a paved 298km loop.
-Five or six nights; six days of some of the best cycling in the world.
+A classic bicycling adventure on a paved 298km loop.
+Five nights; five days of some of the best cycling in the world.

 “Simply amazing – the incredible views, sounds of nature, and the smell of fresh air and ocean all combined to make this the most exhilarating and personally rewarding holiday.” – Beth J